AdityaPotluri/CS7292MOAT/README.md

 You need to report DRAM_MITIGS, DRAM_ALERTS and DRAM_MITIGPTREFW for ATH=64 and 128.

 ### Task-C - Implement MOAT-RP [3 points]
 See Section-9 of the paper.
-You will focus on the number of times the mitigation is invoked.
+You will focus on the number of times the mitigation is invoked and PRAC counters.
+Assume tEPOCH as 180ns.

 #### **Grading Criteria:**
 The points for this task will be awarded based on your results for the DRAM_MITIGS, DRAM_ALERTS and DRAM_MITIGPTREFW.